Vineeth Sreenivasan To Romance Anu Sithara

 revolves around a village and its people.
 Vineeth Sreenivasan is

-once again back in the role of a village youth, with the movie.
+once again back in the role of a village youth, with the